-PNC has established a Covered Position Working Group to provide governance over the identification of covered positions that is responsible for reviewing our compliance with policies governing management of covered positions.
+PNC has established a Covered Position Working Group to provide governance over the identification of covered positions, including reviewing our compliance with policies governing management of covered positions.
 The Covered Positions Working Group is composed of representatives from the areas of business, risk and finance, and is subject to oversight by the Basel Compliance Committee.